Archive How Can I Recover My Kid’s Deleted Texts?

 Recover Your Child’s Texts Through Their Cell Carrier

 Last and also least, you can contact your child’s cell carrier and ask for your child’s text history.
 You can call your carrier’s customer support and ask them if the information is available and if they are legally allowed to provide you with it.
-Cell providers are obliged to protect the sender/receiver’s privacy, so your best shot is to get a court order in critical situations.
+Cell providers are obliged to protect the sender/receiver’s privacy.
+So, your best shot is to get a court order in critical situations.

 Privacy or Safety: Which One to Put First?